grimmfieber/vector-lib-cpp/README.md

 # Vectors

-### during the cpp course in college I decided to write my own vector methods.
+### During the cpp course in college I decided to write my own vector methods.

 ### For creating vectors I used templates.